D34DC3N73R/netdata-glibc/README.md

 ### Container Name Resolution
 #### docker run
- - Use the host docker PGID environment variable. `grep docker /etc/group | cut -d ':' -f 3` (999).
+ - Use the host docker PGID environment variable (999).
+ - Run `grep docker /etc/group | cut -d ':' -f 3` on the host system to get this value.
 #### docker-compose
  - Container name resolution no longer requires the host docker PGID and mounting docker.sock.
 Instead this is handled by [HAProxy](https://docs.netdata.cloud/docs/running-behind-haproxy/) so that connections are restricted to read-only access.
 For more information check out the [Netdata Docker Installation Page](https://github.com/netdata/netdata/tree/master/packaging/docker).